 A: This program prepares graduates to assume rewarding and high-demand leadership careers within the health care industry.
 Included among them are: clinical department directors and managers, hospital administrators, as well as a variety of health care regulatory and governmental oversight positions.

 Q: What are the admission criteria for the program?

 A: Applicants do not need to take any standardized test such as the GRE and an interview is not required.
 However, applicants must have earned at least a bachelor’s degree, generally with an overall GPA of 3.0 or higher.

 Q: How do you apply to the MSHM program?

 A: Applications are accepted on an ongoing basis and you may apply online here or can submit a printed application.
 Along with the application, the following should be submitted:

-- A personal statement relating your desire to enter the MSHM program to your career goals; (click here for guidelines that all candidates MUST adhere to).
+- A personal statement/essay relating your desire to enter the MSHM program to your career goals; (click here for guidelines that all candidates MUST adhere to).

 - A current copy of your resume or curriculum vitae;